 16. Use a Business Loan at the End of the Year

 Taking out a small business loan towards the end of the year is another popular strategy for reducing taxable income.
 For example, a retailer or wholesaler might use a loan to capitalize on year-end inventory sales or clearance events.
-Paying a portion of the price upfront might result in even greater savings.
+Paying a portion of the price upfront might result in even more significant savings.

 However, you can only use this strategy by working with a business lender that can approve your desired amount as soon as the sale begins.
 Thus, you should start researching potential lenders well before the winter to find one that fulfills these two qualities.